 - Stargate SG-1 The protagonists spend all their time trying to stop aliens from destroying Earth (and the Galaxy in general), only to end up with a Goa'uld infiltration of the NID on their hands.
 Several characters comment on this, citing the low priority this infiltration has compared to more pressing matters, such as the building of the McKay-Carter Intergalactic Gatebridge.

 - Several episodes show us alternate universes where the aliens do succeed in taking Earth.

 - Ultra Series practically runs on a combination of this trope and Kaiju.

 - The BBC series based on The Tripods book trilogy.
 The aliens utilize mind control for their infiltration and subsequent invasion.

 - V: is about a Villain with Good Publicity form of The Infiltration, with familiar overtones.

 - War of the Worlds: A television sequel to the 1953 film adaptation of The War of the Worlds novel, showing heavy influence from Invasion of the Body Snatchers.

 - "The Invaders" (1967) with Roy Thinnes as a man who accidentally sees a flying saucer land and can't convince people that we've been invaded.
 They use the infiltration method, altering their bodies to look like humans.
 Because of the year there was a lot of heavy handed storylines involving race and the youth culture.

-- Extremely common as a source of villains in Power Rangers.
+- Extremely common as a source of villains in Power Rangers and Super Sentai.
 Always an all out attack, but the aliens never attack anywhere other than where the protagonists live (sometimes handwaved as being because they want to take out the threat first).